 Substantial evidence confirms that intervention models involving CHWs produce improved health outcomes.
-Rooted in the communities they serve, CHWs possess a unique understanding of how those communities function and how the local resources, environment, and culture affect health.
-This enables them to complement clinical healthcare teams by providing a broad range of services that facilitate access to healthcare, improve care quality, and address social determinants of health.
+Rooted in the communities they serve, CHWs possess a unique understanding of how their communities function and how local resources, environment, and culture affect health.
+This enables them to complement the work of clinical healthcare teams by providing a broad range of services that facilitate access to healthcare, improve care quality, and address social determinants of health.